bwr02/Mysten-Labs-SuiChat/README.md

 This application is designed to run on Chrome with the Suiet Sui Wallet extension.
 It may not function as expected on other browsers or without the extension.

-Currently SuiChat web interface can only be used on localhost on the machine running the server.
+Currently, SuiChat web interface can only be used on localhost on the machine running the server.

 ### Prerequisites
 - Homebrew must be installed.
 Instructions can be found on the homebrew website here https://brew.sh/